Therapy for Therapists

 taking time for you

 One of the most rewarding aspects of my work is supporting fellow helpers.
-I’ve been there.
-I struggled to balance work and family, often putting my physical and mental well-being on the back burner.
-Eventually, burnout set in, and I was ready to quit.
+I know firsthand how challenging it can be to balance work and family while neglecting your own well-being.
+For a long time, I put my physical and mental health on the back burner until burnout hit, and I was ready to walk away.

-Finding a therapist was the pivotal step in transforming my relationship with myself.
-My story isn’t extraordinary, but I hope it’s relatable.
-It would be an honor to be part of your journey as you prioritize your well-being and navigate the path ahead.
+Finding a therapist was a turning point.
+It helped me reshape my relationship with myself and reclaim a sense of balance.
+My story isn’t unique, but I hope it reminds you that you’re not alone.
+It would be an honor to walk alongside you as you prioritize your well-being and navigate the path ahead.

 Caring for Caregivers